Rent safe and private dog parks hosted by locals

 When shouldn’t you use a muzzle?

-• To put your dog in an unnecessarily stressful situation–the AKC uses the example of a dog who can’t handle a dog park.
-If you feel that your dog can’t handle a certain situation or setting, don’t use a muzzle to try and put them in that situation, simply avoid it.
+The AKC uses the example of a dog who can’t handle a dog park.
+If you feel that your dog can’t thrive in a certain situation or setting?
+Don’t use a muzzle to try and put them in that situation.
+Simply avoid it and keep training!

-• As a form of punishment in any way: it will not fix the underlying behavior issue, and will only give your dog negative associations with the muzzle.
-You want to be able to put a muzzle on your dog in an emergency, and negative associations make this infinitely more difficult.
+Muzzles alone will not fix the underlying behavior issue—and trying to use them to cover up problems will only give your dog negative associations with an otherwise helpful tool.
+You want to be able to put a muzzle on your dog in an emergency!
+Negative associations, fear, and discomfort make this infinitely more difficult.

 Benefits of muzzle training